 You can take Aron’s 20-question sensitivity test to see how you fit in her rubric.
 Keep in mind that there are infinite ways to be sensitive.
 Aron’s questions are based on her experience of the world and with other sensitives, most of them introverts.
 Not all sensitives are highly introverted.

-Living and working on Maui, I get to see people from all over the world.
-In the early days, when my first book had just come out and the Internet was young, it was amazing how people found me on the slimmest of vapor trails… I especially remember an MD on vacation here from Virginia who came for a session.
+Working on Maui, I get to see people from all over the world.
+When my first book had just come out and the Internet was young, it was amazing how people found me on the slimmest of vapor trails… I especially remember an MD on vacation here from Virginia who came for a session.
 He saw or heard my book mentioned somewhere and his intuition pinged.
 He found me on the Internet, and was on my table two days later.
 When I asked, he didn’t identify himself as “sensitive” but he could feel the resonance.
-My work and his need were a perfect energetic match.
 I helped him recognize the strength of his intuitive knowledge and how much he uses his intuition in his work.
-It happens frequently that when someone really needs to see me, my schedule suddenly opens to accommodate.
-I have learned to go with this flow and watch the miracles unfold.
+Sometimes that’s all it takes to help someone claim their full magnificence.

 An important first step to reclaiming your wholeness and health is to explore what your sensitivity means to you.
 Even if you’ve shut down the functional use and expression of your extra capacities for a long time, they can reemerge and blossom with intention and practice.
 Unlock the door and and encourage them to come out and play.
 Talk about that with others.
 This will expand the dialog and acceptance of sensitivity in general.
 This is the time of Perceptivity Ascendant and the planet needs us and our gifts!!